2000gmod/FractaDocs/source/pages/introduction.rst

 ============

-Fracta is a low-level, imperative systems programming language.
+Fracta is a systems programming language designed for performance, clarity and ease-of-use.